Lichborne/Enigma/README.md

   ./enigma plugboards/I.pb reflectors/I.rf rotors/I.rot rotors/I.pos

- The files are found in the folders named after the component to which they relate; They must be both well-formed and compatible.
+ The files are found in the folders named after the component to which they relate.
+They must be both well-formed and compatible.
 If the need arises, please consult the spec* pdf file.

   ### Notes